vrugtehagel/yozo.ooo/src/docs/components/meta/index.md

 </style>
 ```

-We first defined the component name using the [`<title>`](/docs/components/title/) element, and then proceed to specify the attributes, extra property, and the `js`.toggle()`` method.
-Then we go into more detail, defining the template, the logic for the `js`.toggle()`` method, and we handle setting the internal form value to be submitted alongside forms using the native `js`.attachInternals()``.
-Lastly, we define the `js`.value`` property as an alias of the `js`.checked`` property using [`live.link()`](/docs/live/link/).
+We first defined the component name using the [`<title>`](/docs/components/title/) element, and then proceed to specify the attributes, extra property, and the `.toggle()`{js} method.
+Then we go into more detail, defining the template, the logic for the `.toggle()`{js} method, and we handle setting the internal form value to be submitted alongside forms using the native `.attachInternals()`{js}.
+Lastly, we define the `.value`{js} property as an alias of the `.checked`{js} property using [`live.link()`](/docs/live/link/).
 We also define some very basic styles, to make the element usable.

 ## Usage notes

 Some things could be nice to express in the form of meta tags, such as events a component may dispatch.
-While Yozo could potentially introduce new types of meta tags in the future, it is entirely possible to add meta tags that Yozo does not understand, such as e.g. `yz`<meta event="input">``.
+While Yozo could potentially introduce new types of meta tags in the future, it is entirely possible to add meta tags that Yozo does not understand, such as e.g. `<meta event="input">`{yz}.
 You are encouraged to document these, though for those worried about forward compatibility, note that using any other dash-including tag name is future-proof.
-In other words, instead of documenting additional interface properties using `yz`<meta>``, using e.g. `yz`<x-meta>`` will never clash with future versions of Yozo.
+In other words, instead of documenting additional interface properties using `<meta>`{yz}, using e.g. `<x-meta>`{yz} will never clash with future versions of Yozo.

 ## See also